leolyl611/portfolio/README.md

 Measures
 - Life Satisfaction measured through Diemer Satisfaction With Life Scale
   - Cronbach alpha: 0.864
+    - Good reliability as alpha value is above 0.8.
+    - Items are below 0.9 meaning not all items are similar too each other.
   - Life Satisfaction Factor Loading range: 0.573 - 0.859
+    - Good validity as all values are above 0.4.
 - Happiness measured via one prompt:
   - *“Taking all things together, would you say you are: Very Happy, Rather Happy, Not Very Happy, Not At All Happy.”*
 - Employment Status measured by two items: